-This award winning Lego style toy will have kids learning about electricity and circuits.
-I don’t know about you but my son has a natural intereset on how things work and he would LOVE to get inside a TV to see the components.
+This award-winning Lego-style toy will have kids learning about electricity and circuits.
+I don’t know about you but my son has a natural interest on how things work and he would LOVE to get inside a TV to see the components.
 This toy is exactly that minus the breaking my TV part!
 My husband used to do this with radios as a kid!
-Kids will build a working model of a photo sensory, flashing light and an adjustable volume siren.
+Kids will build a working model of a photosensory, flashing light, and an adjustable volume siren.

 Suitable for Ages 3+

-Some say that Magna-tiles are the best toy ever made because they foster open ended creativity, hold a child AND adults interest, and they work on many mathematic skills.
-Kids will work on patterning, shape recognition, building and motor skills.
+Some say that Magna-tiles are the best toy ever made because they foster open-ended creativity, hold a child’s AND adult’s interest, and they work on many mathematic skills.
+Kids will work on patterning, shape recognition, building, and motor skills.
 Use them with a light table to make them EXTRA magical.
 I am always amazed by the structures I see kids creating with these.
-If you want a more budget friendly version then check out the Magnetic Stick N Stack
+If you want a more budget-friendly version then check out the Magnetic Stick N Stack

 Balance Beans is a logic game that introduces algebra and physics principles.
 The seesaw is super cool and it works on your child’s logic skills.
 Each card indicates where to place the stationary beans on the seesaw.
 The card also states which beans need to be added to the seesaw in order to balance it.
 Kids will have to figure out exactly where to place the object to create that balance.
 Little do they know that they are actually balancing an equation!